Chief Technical Officer

-From 2008 to 2015, Dr. Gilleland served as TerraPower’s CEO.
+From 2008 to 2015, Dr. Gilleland served as TerraPower’s chief executive officer (CEO).
 Under his leadership, TerraPower transitioned from an idea to a globally recognized center for innovation and development of new nuclear reactors and other advanced nuclear systems.
 Dr. Gilleland now serves as the company’s technology evangelist, focusing on the long-term product vision and feasibility of TerraPower’s best-known product, the traveling wave reactor.

 Previously, Dr. Gilleland founded and served as the CEO of Archimedes Technology Group, a company which created and successfully tested new technologies that can speed weapons waste cleanup and opens new non-chemical approaches to commercial spent fuel reprocessing.

-Dr. Gilleland holds a B.S. in physics from Yale University and a Ph.D. in physics from the University of Michigan.
+Dr. Gilleland holds a Bachelor of Science in physics from Yale University and a doctorate in physics from the University of Michigan.

 - A Once-Through Fuel Cycle for Fast Reactors